ReflectionHLE/ReflectionHLE/README.md

 This requires one of the following releases: Keen Dreams Shareware v1.13, CGA v1.05, Registered v1.93, Shareware v1.20.

-For the Shareware release, v1.13, and on Windows desktops, you should simply drop the files SDL2.dll and refkdreams-shar113.exe along with the files coming with this Shareware release (v1.13), and then launch refkdreams-shar113.exe.
+For any of the EGA (i.e., non-CGA) releases, and on Windows desktops, you may simply drop the files SDL2.dll and refkdreamse.exe along with the files coming with the release in use (say v1.13), and then launch refkdreamse.exe.

-Similarly, refkdreams-cga105.exe should be used if playability of the CGA release (v1.05) is desired.
+Similarly, refkdreamsc.exe should be used if playability of the CGA release (v1.05) is desired.

-Other versions should be supported in a similar manner.
 Note that v1.20 hasn't been widely available so far, although it is briefly mentioned in the Apogee FAQ.
 Furthermore, based on the source codes release the differences between v1.13, v1.93 and v1.20 are quite small, and the two releases of v1.20 and v1.93 share the same static game data (e.g., common EGA and map headers).

 Check above for "game data" in order to find a way to obtain compatible data.